medxhub/VulnOps/README.md

-# VulnTrack - Vulnerability Operations Center
+# VulnOps - Vulnerability Operations Center

-**VulnTrack** is a web-based application designed to help security teams and analysts track, manage, and monitor vulnerabilities across an organization’s infrastructure.
+**VulnOps** is a web-based application designed to help security teams and analysts track, manage, and monitor vulnerabilities across an organization’s infrastructure.
 The app provides a dashboard for overseeing open vulnerabilities, adding new ones, and generating reports on their status and severity.

 ## Table of Contents